Quantum gravity and inventory accumulation

 {\bf \ref{i.eleqinfty} implies \ref{i.hamkrleqinfty}:} The argument used to show that \ref{i.eleqinfty} implies \ref{i.hamklleqinfty} applies almost verbatim here, using $R_m$ in place of $L_m$.

 {\bf \ref{i.hamklleqinfty} implies \ref{i.klleqinfty}:} We use the argument used to show \ref{i.eleqinfty} implies \ref{i.hamklleqinfty}.
-In that case, we concatenated i.i.d.\ words of the form $(-L_m, -L_{m-1} -1) = \overline{V_{-m} E_{-m}}$ until we produced a word with no hamburger orders, which was equal to $(-L^H_1, 0)$.
-In this case, we start by concatenating the i.i.d.\ words of the form $(-L^H_m, -L^H_{m-1} - 1)$, each of which has no orders of type $\h$ or $\x$ (possible example: $\ch \ch \ch \ch \C \H \C \C \C \H$), and we continue until we produce a word with no orders at all.
-This word is necessarily at least as long as $(-O_1,0)$ (since the burger stack is increasing in time, and $(-O_1,0)$ corresponds to the {\em first} time the order stack is empty), so it suffices to bound its expected length.
+In that case, we concatenated i.i.d.\ words of the form $X(-L_m, -L_{m-1} -1) = \overline{V_{-m} E_{-m}}$ until we produced a word with no hamburger orders, which was equal to $X(-L^H_1, 0)$.
+In this case, we start by concatenating the i.i.d.\ words of the form $X(-L^H_m, -L^H_{m-1} - 1)$, each of which has no orders of type $\h$ or $\x$ (possible example: $\ch \ch \ch \ch \C \H \C \C \C \H$), and we continue until we produce a word with no orders at all.
+This word is necessarily at least as long as $X(-O_1,0)$ (since the burger stack is increasing in time, and $X(-O_1,0)$ corresponds to the {\em first} time the order stack is empty), so it suffices to bound its expected length.

-The expected number of cheeseburgers in one of the words of the form $(-L^H_m, -L^H_{m-1} - 1)$ is strictly larger than the expected number of cheeseburger orders.
-To see this, observe that these expectations would be equal if one concatenated the $E_{-m}$ strings used to produce them {\em without} including the $V_{-m}$ symbols, and the $V_{-m}$ are only burgers.
+We are assuming that the expected length of $X(-L^H_1, 0)$ is finite; since this word has at least as many burgers as $X(-L_1,0)$, this implies that the expected number of burgers in $X(-L_1,0)$ is also finite, and since the number of orders in $X(-L_1,0)$ is one less than the number of burgers, we find that the expected total length of $X(-L_1,0)$ is finite, as is the expected total length of $E_{-1}$.
+That is, we have established that \ref{i.hamklleqinfty} implies \ref{i.eleqinfty}.
+We may therefore use the fact (established at the end of the \ref{i.eleqinfty} implies \ref{i.hamklleqinfty} argument) that the expected number of $V_{-j}E_{-j}$ sequences concatenated to produce $X(-L^H_1,0)$ is some finite number $k$.

+Note that the expected net number of cheeseburgers in $X(-L_m,-L_{m-1}-1) = V_{-m} E_{-m}$ (i.e., the expected number of $\C$ symbols minus the number of $\ch$ symbols) is $1/2$, since this net number is additive when we concatenate words with no $\x$ symbols.
+We similarly conclude by \eqref{eqn::stoppingtotal} that the expected net number of cheeseburgers in $X(-L^H_1,0)$ is $k/2$, where $k$ is as defined just above.